For People Living with HIV – It’s about a Steady Building of Trust

 That we focus on fun and laughter to build bonds…

-That we don’t talk about HIV up front because children might not know their status or their parents’ status…
+That we don’t talk about HIV from the front or in conversations outside of adult support groups because children might not know their status or their parents’ status…

 That we are a Christian non-profit committed to not being preachy or pushy, and our volunteers and participants come from all backgrounds and give us consistently high scores for feeling 100% welcome…